Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

 What did you love the most about The Notebook?
 Everything from the casting, cinematography, and writing is perfectly done.

 It's no wonder that this film is considered one of the best romantic movies of all time.
 You are likely looking for similar movies that can pull your heartstrings.
 Let's take a look at the list I've compiled.

 1. Sweet November

 The plot revolves around Nelson, a young and successful man living in San Francisco.
 Things change when a woman named Sara enters his life.
 One thing leads to another, and he finds himself living with her throughout November, a month that is going to change his life forever.

 The ending might be a little predictable but it is for the right reasons.
-A surprising, Sixth Sense-style ending is the last thing a romantic and charming story like this needs.
+A surprising, Sixth Sense-style ending is the last thing a romantic and charming story like this requires.

 It’s amazing how this film can touch you.
 Sweet November is not an epic, not by a long shot.
 It’s just a cute, romantic movie with a profound message that will stay with you.